DMTN-234

 2. Local identity provider supporting OpenID Connect

 If GitHub is used as the identity provider, identity information will be taken from the user’s GitHub account information, and the user’s groups (see Groups) will be derived from the user’s organization and team memberships on GitHub.
-If a local identity provider is used, identity and group information will be read either from an associated LDAP server or from the identity token provided by the OpenID Connect authentication process.
+If a local identity provider is used, identity and group information will be read from an associated LDAP server.

 In all cases, the user identity provider is also the primary source of user authentication.
 After a user has authenticated via their identity provider, they may create an authentication token for programmatic access to the Science Platform (see Token authentication).
 However, they must authenticate via their identity provider first.